Numeracy encompasses the knowledge, skills and confidence required to use mathematics in a wide range of situations both at school and going forward.

 All students will also experience common graded assessment tasks that will allow diagnostic evaluation of current ability and progress.

-These lessons are designed to ensure that all essential concepts and skills are delivered in a common manner with lessons designed to have multiply entry points to ensure engagement by students of all abilities
+These lessons are designed to ensure that all essential concepts and skills are delivered in a common manner with lessons designed to have multiple entry points to ensure engagement by students of all abilities

 Data collection and management is being refined to allow seamless access by teachers in order to deliver level appropriate learning.
-This will be delivered from year 7 – 10 by 2020.

 All students in mathematics are explicitly taught how to complete a summary journal of their learning which allows them to revise their major concepts, highlight difficulties and show examples.
 This is also where they store their academic vocabulary glossary.